What are cataracts?

 - Have blurred or double vision that develops slowly.

 - Are having a problem seeing during the daytime because of glare.

-- Have difficulty driving at night because of glare from headlights.
+- Have trouble driving at night because of glare from headlights.

-- Have vision problems that are affecting your ability to do daily activities.
+- Have vision problems that make it harder to do your daily activities.

 If you are an older adult, discuss with your doctor how often you need to have routine eye exams.

 Watchful waiting is a wait-and-see approach.
-Watchful waiting is safe and appropriate in most cases of adult cataracts.
+Watchful waiting is safe and a good choice in most cases of adult cataracts.
 If you notice signs that your baby or child may not be seeing well, see your doctor.
 Cataracts in children should be treated right away.

 Speak with an ophthalmologist about surgery to remove cataracts.
 In most cases, you can decide if you want or need surgery based on whether vision problems caused by the cataract are interfering with your daily activities.